an-kwang-jin/Automatic-Logistics-Transportation-System/README.md

 #3.
 Slave S/W >> 28BYJ-48 Stepping Motor Driver : https://eteo.tistory.com/330

 I will upload the SLAVE code except OLED tutorial.
 And I will upload the MASTER full code.
+(If you want to use OLED, you can get information through the link#1 above.)